-Chris Nguyen is an attending neuropsychologist and assistant clinical professor at The Ohio State University Wexner Medical Center Department of Psychiatry and Behavioral Health.
+Dr. Chris Nguyen is an Attending Neuropsychologist and Assistant Clinical Professor at The Ohio State University Wexner Medical Center Department of Psychiatry and Behavioral Health.
 He completed his doctoral degree at the University of Iowa, internship at the Ann Arbor VA Healthcare System, and fellowship at the University of Oklahoma Health Sciences Center.
-His research interests include topics in cognitive aging, decision making, civil capacities, and cross-cultural considerations in neuropsychology.
-He is fluent in Vietnamese and works with adults in both outpatient and inpatient settings.
+His research interests include cognitive aging, decision making, civil capacities, and cross-cultural considerations in neuropsychology.
+He is fluent in Vietnamese and works with adults in outpatient and inpatient settings.

 Jennifer Chang-Tran, PhD, is a pediatric neuropsychologist who specializes in neuropsychological evaluations for children and adolescents presenting with a range of neurodevelopmental, neurological, and/or other medical conditions, as well as autism diagnostic evaluations.
 She earned her PhD in Counseling Psychology at the University of Iowa and completed her predoctoral internship in pediatric neuropsychology at the Missouri Health Sciences Psychology Consortium, conducting autism diagnostic and neuropsychological evaluations at the Thompson Center for Autism & Neurodevelopmental Disorders and the University of Missouri’s Women & Children’s Hospital.
 She then completed her postdoctoral fellowship in pediatric neuropsychology at Baylor College of Medicine (BCM)/Texas Children’s Hospital (TCH).
 She continues to live in Houston, TX and enjoys traveling with her husband and spending time with her family in Southern California.

-Eleni is a rising 3 rd year graduate student in the clinical psychology program at the University of Massachusetts, Amherst.
-She earned her bachelor’s degree in cognitive science with an emphasis in neuroscience from the University of California, San Diego in 2015.
-From 2017 to 2019, she was a graduate research assistant in the Lifespan Human Senses Lab at San Diego State University (SDSU).
-In 2019, she earned a master’s degree in psychology from SDSU after completing her master’s thesis on differential functional and structural neuroimaging data in older, non-demented Apolipoprotein e4 carriers and non-carriers who completed an olfactory recognition task while in the scanner.
+Eleni is a 3rd-year graduate student in the Clinical Psychology program at the University of Massachusetts, Amherst.
+She earned her Master’s degree in Psychology from San Diego State University (SDSU) and Bachelor’s degree in Cognitive Science, Neuroscience emphasis, from the University of California, San Diego.
+Her master’s thesis was on differential functional and structural neuroimaging data in older, non-demented Apolipoprotein e4 carriers and non-carriers who completed an olfactory recognition task while in the scanner.
+She was also a Graduate Research Assistant in the Lifespan Human Senses Lab at SDSU.
 Eleni’s current research interests include evaluating the associations among psychosocial constructs (e.g., loneliness and stress), health, and cognition across the lifespan.
 She has a particular interest in understanding healthy aging cross-culturally and in learning how to assess and analyze biomarker data as health indicators.